ServerDotBiz/CEX/README.md

 CEX.io PHP API
 ===

-This is a PHP class that connects to the cex.io API
+This is a PHP class that connects to the cex.io API: https://cex.io/api

 ##Usage:
 1. Download the API source